swanjln/Decentralisation_Technologies_TD3/README.md

 # Decentralisation_Technologies_TD3

+This work was done by Léo, Santiago, Swan, Vincent, and Vivien.
+The contribution percentages on the project do not reflect the real contributions of all members, as we worked on different platforms for certain elements.
+Everyone contributed equally.

 ## STEPS 1-2 : Models application

 We built a flask app where we imported 4 trained models : linear_regressor, decision_tree, random_forest, and xgboost.
 We created different routes for each model, by adding the name of the model after the /predict route, which was then followed by the features we'd want to make a prediciton with.